undimmable/learning-context-protocol/README.md

     - Use outputs and experiences to protect and enhance biological and digital ecosystems.
 4. **Holistic Understanding**:
     - Develop connections between emotional, physical, and computational components in user interaction.

+## Project Documentation

+The project includes several documentation files that provide detailed information about various aspects of the system:

+- **[Integration-Driven Development](integration-driven-development.md)**: Describes the development methodology focused on integrating subjective experience through documentation, user stories, implementation, and reflection.
+- **[Executable Task Lifecycle](executable-task-lifecycle.md)**: Outlines the structured approach to managing tasks within the Learning Context Protocol for AGI-human collaboration.
+- **[Available Tools and Providers](available-tools-and-providers.md)**: Lists the various providers that are planned or in progress for the system.
+- **[Reflexive Cognitive Interface](reflexive-cognitive-interface.md)**: Describes a complex cognitive architecture designed for the system.
+- **[Reasoning Provider](reasoning-provider.md)**: Explains the role of the Reasoning Provider as an execution copilot that helps with planning execution.

+## Implemented Features

+### Model Context Protocol (MCP) Server

+The Model Context Protocol Server is a central component of the Learning Context Protocol system that manages the context and memory for AGI-human interactions.
+It provides a standardized interface for storing, retrieving, and managing contextual information that is essential for meaningful and empathetic communication.

+Key features of the MCP Server include:
+- **Memory Management**: Stores and retrieves memory entries that capture the context of interactions.
+- **Context Awareness**: Maintains awareness of the current context to ensure relevant responses.
+- **Integration with Other Components**: Interfaces with other providers like the Reasoning Provider to enhance the overall system capabilities.

+### PostgreSQL Memory Store

+The system has been upgraded from using JSONL files for memory storage to a robust PostgreSQL database implementation.
+This migration provides several benefits:

+- **Improved Scalability**: Better handling of large volumes of memory entries.
+- **Enhanced Query Capabilities**: More sophisticated querying and filtering of memory data.
+- **Data Integrity**: Stronger guarantees for data consistency and reliability.
+- **Migration Support**: Uses Alembic for database migrations, making it easier to evolve the database schema over time.

+The implementation uses SQLAlchemy as the ORM (Object-Relational Mapping) layer, providing a Pythonic interface to the database and abstracting away the complexities of SQL.

 ## Next Steps